 Terrasses du Larzac is a unique and exciting site in the vast Côteaux du Languedoc, just west of Pic Saint Loup.
 Le Pas de l’Escalette is the historic trail linking the Mediterranean plain to the high Larzac plateau.
-Not long ago mules were the principal mode of travel along this challenging transitional landscapeLandscape but more recently the completed A75 motorway has advanced the position of the automobile.
+Not long ago mules were the principal mode of travel along this challenging transitional landscape.

-They work pricipally with Carignan and Grenache and a tiny amont of Syrah for the reds as well as Cinsault for the rosé.
-They were fortunate to have acquired parcels with an average age of 45 years and some beyond 80 years, a large portion being head pruned vines which excel at naturally limiting yields.
+The owners, Delphine and Julien Zernott, were fortunate to acquire parcels with vines aged between 45 and 80 years, most head-pruned, naturally limiting yields.
 Half the parcels face east and enjoy the rising sun, the rest face west and benefit from the setting sun.
-This “under-exposure” was one of the most important factors for Julien in deciding which parcels to work.
 Grapes are de-stemmed and fermented in 50hl oak casks with native yeast.
 Malolactic fermentation and aging takes place in smaller wood casks for about 10 months.

 Vin de Pays de l’Hérault Les Clapas Blanc…Carignan white and Terret Bourret mixed with Grenache, both white and gray.
 This gastronomic white wine combines its Mediterranean heritage with the minerality and freshness of the Escalette terroir.